-The University Veterinarian Dr Jane Dunnett is a registered Veterinarian who is available to provide advice to staff and students on requirements and responsibilities associated with the care, housing, maintenance and welfare of animals.
-Dr Dunnett also provides clinical diagnostic and treatment services for animals.
+The University Veterinarians Dr Jane Dunnett and Dr Alex Kreiss are registered Veterinarians who are available to provide advice to staff and students on requirements and responsibilities associated with the care, housing, maintenance and welfare of animals.
+Dr Dunnett and Dr Kreiss also provide clinical diagnostic and treatment services for animals.

-The University Veterinarian is responsible to the Animal Ethics Committee and ensures that the university meets all standards, guidelines and regulations in regard to the care and supervision of animals used in teaching and research.
-The University Veterinarian is an ex-officio member of the AEC and provides advice on the review of applications for ethics approval.
+The University Veterinarians are responsible to the Animal Ethics Committee and ensure that the university meets all standards, guidelines and regulations in regard to the care and supervision of animals used in teaching and research.
+The University Veterinarians are ex-officio members of the AEC and provide advice on the review of applications for ethics approval.

-It is a legal requirement that in the case of certain surgical procedures, researchers MUST be assessed as competent by the University Veterinarian.
-This is in accordance with the Tasmanian Veterinary Surgeons Act 2012.
-It is the responsibility of researchers to contact Dr Dunnett to arrange for an assessment.
+It is a legal requirement that in the case of surgical procedures, researchers MUST be assessed yearly as competent by a University Veterinarian before commencement of experiments.
+This is in accordance with the Tasmanian Veterinary Surgeons Act 1987 and Regulations 2012.
+It is the responsibility of researchers to contact the University Veterinarians to arrange for an assessment.

 Dr Jane Dunnett